puoya/hyperbolic-distance-matrices/Section 4.3/README.md

 - `self.N`: The number of points (52 mono-odor components)
 - `self.d`: The embedding dimension
 - `self.p`: The upper bound on percentage `p` of allowable outliers
-- `self.eps`: A minimum distance threshold to avoid trivial embeddings
+- `self.eps`: A minimum distance constraints to avoid trivial embeddings
 - `self.K`: The number of measurements (binray comparisons) per variables
 - `self.space`: The embedding space: `Hyperbolic` or `Euclidean`
-- `self.path`: The results are saved in this directory
+- `self.path`: The experiment results are saved in this directory